-Iran's Zahra Nemati Individual Winner of 2013 Spirit of Sport Awards
+Iran's Paralympic archery gold medallist Zahra Nemati has won the 2013 Spirit of Sport Individual Award.

 Her success in topping the podium in London generated a lot of media coverage in Iran which has not just helped to break down perceptions of people with an impairment but has inspired other women to take up sport.

 Born in April 1985, Zahra had black belt in Taekwondo before she was involved in an accident in 2004 with a spinal cord injury.